sujalarora17/CosmicEchoes/README.md

 # Cosmic Echoes - Space Events in Alternate Realities

-A beautiful, interactive web application that showcases real astronomical events from history alongside creative alternate reality versions of what might have been.
+Explore actual astronomical events that occurred on this date in the future with this futuristic web application that makes space history come to life.
+Then, enter a different timeline to see what might have been.
 Built with React, TypeScript, Tailwind CSS, and Framer Motion.

 ## 🌌 Features

 - **Real-time Date Detection**: Automatically detects the current date and displays relevant space events
 - **Historical Space Events**: Curated collection of significant astronomical events throughout history
+- **AI Story Generation**: Click to generate alternate reality versions of events using OpenAI
 - **Alternate Reality Toggle**: Interactive button to switch between real events and creative "what if" scenarios
 - **Immersive Space Theme**: Beautiful starfield animation, cosmic gradients, and space-inspired design
 - **Responsive Design**: Fully responsive layout optimized for desktop, tablet, and mobile devices